oracle-livelabs/developer/rest-services-for-adb-appDevLive/rest-enable-objects/rest-enable-objects.md

     ![The Modules page](./images/rest-8.png)

-    We are now going to create a **Template** for the newly created module.
-Start by left clicking the **+ Create Template** button on the right side of the page, right under our module we just created.
+    Next we'll create a **Template** for our newly created module.
+Start by left clicking the **+ Create Template** button on the right side of the page, located directly under the module we just created.

     ![Left click the + Create Template button](./images/rest-9.png)

-9. The **Create Template** slider comes out of the right of the page.
+9. The **Create Template** slider emerges from the right of the page.

     ![Create Template slider](./images/rest-10.png)

-    Here we will create the endpoint or URL location for our REST enabled SQL Statement that takes in a value.
+    Here we will create the endpoint, or URL location, for our REST enabled SQL Statement.
+This statement will expect a value.

 10. In the **URI Template** template field, enter **sqlreport/:id**